aws/aws-iot-device-sdk-python-v2/samples/README.md

 ### Build Instructions

-First, install the `aws-iot-devices-sdk-python-v2` with following the instructions from [Installation](../README.md#Installation).
+First, install the `aws-iot-devices-sdk-python-v2` with following the [Installation Instructions](../README.md#Installation).

-Each sample's README has instructions on how to run the sample along with links to additional relevant information.
-For example, the [MQTT5 X509 README](./mqtt/mqtt5_x509.md) is `mqtt5_x509.md` and it can be run with the following command from the folder containing the sample:
+Each sample's README contains prerequisites, arguments, and detailed instructions.
+For example, the [MQTT5 X509 Sample README](./mqtt/mqtt5_x509.md) is `mqtt5_x509.md` and the sample can be run with the following command:

 ``` sh
 # For Windows: replace 'python3' with 'python' and '/' with '\'